Day of the Tiles

-The Day of the Tiles (Journée des Tuiles) was an event that took place in the French town of Grenoble on 7 June in 1788.
-It was one of the first disturbances which preceded the French Revolution, and is credited by a few historians as its start.
+The Day of the Tiles (Journée des Tuiles) was an event that took place in the French town of Grenoble on 7 June 1788.
+It was one of the first disturbances preceding the French Revolution and is credited by a few historians as its start.

 Background

-Grenoble was the scene of popular unrest due to financial hardship from the economic crises.
-The causes of the French Revolution affected all of France, but matters came to a head first in Grenoble.
-Affected by depressed demand for luxury gloves (at the time one of Grenoble's major industries), Grenoble was heavily dependent on its status as seat of the regional parlement for status and prosperity.
-However, Cardinal Étienne Charles de Loménie de Brienne, the Archbishop of Toulouse and Controller-General of Louis XVI, was attempting to abolish the Parlements to work around their refusal to enact a new tax to deal with France's unmanageable public debt.
+Various economic crises induced the financial hardship that caused popular unrest in Grenoble.
+The sources of the French Revolution affected all of France, but matters came to a head in Grenoble first.
+A depressed demand for luxury gloves (at the time one of Grenoble's major industries), left it heavily dependent on its status as the seat of the regional parlement for status and prosperity.
+However, Cardinal Étienne Charles de Loménie de Brienne, the Archbishop of Toulouse and Controlleur whom Louis XVI appointed on 8 April 1787, was attempting to abolish the parlements to work around their refusal to enact a new tax to deal with France's unmanageable public debt.

-Tensions that had been rising in urban populations, due to poor harvests and the high cost of bread, were exacerbated by the refusal of the privileged classes — the Church, and the aristocracy, who insisted on retaining the right to collect feudal and seignorial royalties from their peasants and landholders — to relinquish any of their fiscal privileges.
+Poor harvests, the high cost of bread, and the refusal of the privileged classes—the clergy and the aristocracy, who insisted on retaining the right to collect feudal and seignorial royalties from their peasants and landholders—to relinquish any of their fiscal privileges increased tensions in urban populations.
 This blocked the reforms of the king's minister Charles Alexandre de Calonne and the Assembly of Notables of January 1787.
-Added to this, Brienne, appointed as the king's Controller-General of Finance on 8 April 1787, was widely regarded as being a manager without experience or imagination.
+Added to this, Brienne was widely regarded as being a manager without experience or imagination.

-Shortly before 7 June 1788, in a large meeting at Grenoble those who attended the meeting decided to call together the old Estates of the province of Dauphiné.
+Shortly before 7 June 1788, a large meeting of judges at Grenoble decided to call together the old Estates of the province of Dauphiné, which was one of the bodies across France that traditionally had assessed taxes for the provinces.
 The government responded by sending troops to the area to put down the movement.